A Tie-breaking based Local Search Algorithm for Stable Matching Problems: Experiments

+Additionally, the experimental results reveal that existing local search algorithms suffer a notable decline in performance with increasing problem size $n$.
+This phenomenon is more obvious for the MAX-HRT problem, as illustrated in Figure \ref{fig:HRT-quality}.
+One possible explanation is that as input size grows, the solution space expands substantially, and local optima become more difficult to escape.
+In contrast, our proposed algorithms, TBLS and TBLS-E, maintained robust performance on both problems with larger input sizes.
+This may be explained by their distinct neighborhood structures: TBLS and TBLS-E employ tie-breaking strategies, whereas other local search algorithms rely on removing blocking pairs.
+These findings suggest that tie-breaking based neighborhood structures facilitate more effective exploration of the solution space, thereby enhancing both solution quality and robustness, particularly in large-scale instances.

 After evaluating the solution quality, we shift our focus to analyzing execution time performance.
-The maximum number of iterations is set to 3000 for all the algorithms.
-Figure \ref{fig:small-sized-HRT-time} and Figure \ref{fig:large-sized-HRT-time} show the execution time for small-sized and large-sized MAX-HRT problems, respectively.
-In both problem scales, TBLS emerges as the algorithm with the highest number of wins, indicating it runs the fastest in a large number of configurations.
-In particular, for large-sized MAX-HRT problems, TBLS operates approximately three times faster than MCA and about four times faster than HR.
+The maximum number of iterations is set to 3,000 for all the algorithms.
+Figures \ref{fig:small-sized-HRT-time} and Figure \ref{fig:large-sized-HRT-time} show the execution times for small-sized and large-sized MAX-HRT problems, respectively.
+In both problem scales, TBLS emerges as the algorithm with the highest number of wins, indicating that it runs the fastest in a large number of configurations.
+In particular, for large-sized MAX-HRT problems, TBLS operates approximately 2.6 times faster than MCA and about 3.2 times faster than HR.